 System Property Values: System Properties automatically take their values from the game state.
-You won't need to assign values to System Properties manually; their values will depend on the condition they describe.
+You won't need to assign values to System Properties manually (in fact, you cannot do so).
+Their values will depend on the condition they describe.
 For example, the value of the CurrentBoard Property for a Game Piece is the name of the current Board where the piece is located.
 If you moved the piece to a new Board, the value of CurrentBoard for that piece would change automatically to the name of the new Board.